 Matilda Dickson Hutchison.
 Lair 367

-Matilda was born in Bellshill to James Dickson and Martha Graham on the 14/04/1894.
+Matilda was born in Bellshill to James Dickson and Martha Graham on 14/04/1894.

-On the 28/11/1913 she married George Hutchison, an iron worker.
-George enlisted into the Navy during the Great War aboard “Anson” Battalion Royal Navy Division as a volunteer reserve.
+On 28/11/1913, she married George Hutchison, an iron worker.
+George enlisted in the Navy during the Great War aboard “Anson” Battalion Royal Navy Division as a volunteer reserve.

-George was never to return to Matilda, as on the 26/10/1917 he was killed in action and his body never recovered, aged just 26.
+George was never to return to Matilda as, on 26/10/1917, he was killed in action and his body was never recovered, aged just 26.

 Matilda never recovered from losing her husband and soon found herself in Hartwood where she remained until she died aged 31.

 Leah was born circa 1852 in Rutherglen to Thomas Carson and Jane Thomson.
-She married Thomas Stockdale on 03/03/1871, where according to records they had 2 sons and a daughter.
-Sadly, they lost their son Henry Thomas, on the 19/06/1919, having served in the Argyll and Sutherland Highlanders during WW1, dying 7 months after the war ended due to his injuries and trauma.The motto for the batallion is quite ironic, and sadly the opposite of where we find his mum, Ne Obliviscaris, translated to 'Forget not'.
+She married Thomas Stockdale on 03/03/1871 and, according to records, they had two sons and a daughter.
+Sadly, they lost their son Henry Thomas, on 19/06/1919, who, having served in the Argyll and Sutherland Highlanders during WW1, died 7 months after the war ended due to his injuries and trauma.The motto for the batallion is quite ironic and sadly, the opposite of where we find his mum, Ne Obliviscaris, translated to 'Forget not'.

 Leah was commited to Hartwood not long after this and probably suffering from grief.

-Lair 289-Hortense Vervoot-was one of those displaced persons from Belgian who came to Scotland during WW1, who then was admitted to Hartwood for reason unknown.
+Lair 289 - Hortense Vervoot - was one of those displaced persons from Belgium who came to Scotland during WW1, who then was admitted to Hartwood for reasons unknown.

 The Tyne Cot Memorial is one of four memorials to the missing in Belgian Flanders which cover the area known as the Ypres Salient.
 Broadly speaking, the Salient stretched from Langemarck in the north to the northern edge in Ploegsteert Wood in the south, but it varied in area and shape throughout the war.

-He is more than likely would have been killed on the first day at the The Second Battle of Passchendaele (26 October – 10 November 1917), a phase of the Third Battles of Ypres 1917.
-George is named on Tyne Cot Cemetery panels 2-3 (he is one of the men in the picture)
+He would more than likely have been killed on the first day at The Second Battle of Passchendaele (26 October – 10 November 1917), a phase of the Third Battles of Ypres 1917.
+George is named on Tyne Cot Cemetery panels 2-3 (he is one of the men in the picture).